7 Steps to your Glider Pilot License

 1. Getting started . . . your first lessons (or shall we say impressions)

 If you're not sure that learning to fly is for you, and you want to feel it out, take a FAST Lesson to see if you're interested.
 A FAST Lesson is an introductory experience of 30 minutes of ground instruction with a 30-minute flight lesson where you get to put your hands on the controls and see if you have "the Right Stuff”!
-FAST Lesson Certificates are available from the SSA (Soaring Society of America and can be used at Hood River Soaring.
+FAST Lesson Certificates are available from Hood River Soaring in collaboration with the SSA (Soaring Society of America.)

 2. Begin taking flight lessons with an HRS CFIG (Certified Flight Instructor-Glider)